-Add the flour and salt in a bowl, melt the butter, put in milk and water and warm it to 37 ° C, crush the yeast and add sugar, stir well to the yeast and the sugar melts.
-Stir the liquid well into the flour mixture in a kitchen machine.
+Melt the butter, mix in with milk and water and warm, crush the yeast and add sugar and one egg, mix everything well.
+Add the flour and salt in a bowl.
+Stir the liquid well into the flour mixture in a kitchen machine/ or stir the liquid well into the flour by using a tablespoon and make the dough by hand.
 Let the dough rise for 1 hour, knock down the dough and divide the dough into three.
-Roll out to square shape.
+Let the dough rise for about 15 -20 minutes, then roll out to square shape.
 Divide them into six rectangles.
-Put on the nutella and fold the edges of the sides and roll each rectangle together.
+Put on the nutella and fold the edges of the sides, so fold each rectangle together.

-Place the balls on a baking tray with baking paper.
+Place the nutella buns on a baking tray with baking paper.
 Leave them for about 20 minutes.

 Brush with whipped egg and sprinkle with sesame seeds.
-Let them roast at 200 ° C for 15-20 minutes until golden.
+Let them roast at 200 ° C/ 392′ F for 15-20 minutes until golden.
 Cool on grill.